localytics/localytics-xamarin/README.md

 Localytics Xamarin SDK
 ---
 This repository contains the open source Xamarin SDK  to build the Localytics Xamarin Nuget package (*.nuget).
+The Localytics Xamarin SDK is a Xamarin wrapper on the native [Localytics Android SDK](https://github.com/localytics/Android-Client-Library) and [Localytics iOS SDK](https://github.com/localytics/Localytics-iOS).
 For instruction on how to use the Nuget package, refer to [Getting Started](GettingStarted.md)

 ## Contents
-* **/Localytics-Android-Latest** contains the latest Android Release that has been bound to the Xamarin SDK.
+* **/Localytics-Android-Latest** contains the latest Android Release that has been bound to the Xamarin SDK (v6.2.0).
-* **/Localytics-iOS-Latest** contains the latest iOS Release that has been bound to the Xamarin SDK.
+* **/Localytics-iOS-Latest** contains the latest iOS Release that has been bound to the Xamarin SDK (v6.0.0).
 * **/LocalyticsXamarin** contains the entire solution for the Xamarin SDK and sample applications